felixmde/ptoos-xray/README.md

 pipenv run pytest
 ```

-## Compress Pokemon PNGs
+## Pokemon download and compression

+The Pokemon information and pictures are part of the repository.

+To redownload the data delete the contents of the `pokemon` directory and run
+the script with the `--download` flag.
+This takes a while which is why I decided
+that checking in the data is a good idea.

-Use `pngquant` to compress the PNGs and get a smaller epub file.
+Install `pngquant` to compress the PNGs and get a smaller epub file.
+Thanks to
+C0rn3j for suggesting that.
+The images are checked in in their compressed form.

 ## Credits